A Practical Framework for Estimating the Repetition Likelihood of Fast Radio Bursts from Spectral Morphology: RESULTS AND DISCUSSION

-We further combine the t-SNE results with the $\gamma$-$r$ parameter map to identify a set of FRB sources that have not yet been observed to repeat but exhibit statistical characteristics closely resembling those of known repeaters.
-Specifically, we first selected all non-repeating FRBs classified within the Repeater-like cluster and categorized them according to their quadrant positions in the $\gamma$-$r$ parameter space, with particular attention to those located in the high-repetition-probability Region I. In addition, we incorporated a Bayesian posterior probability assessment based on GMM fitting to model the probability density of repeaters and non-repeaters in the $\gamma$-$r$ parameter space, thereby estimating the posterior probability that each FRB belongs to the repeater population.
+To further quantify this distinction, we incorporated a Bayesian posterior probability assessment based on GMM fitting to model the probability density of repeaters and non-repeaters in the $\gamma$-$r$ parameter space, thereby estimating the posterior probability that each FRB belongs to the repeater population.
 In this framework, the posterior probability for a given FRB point $\mathbf{x}=(\gamma, r)$ to be classified as a repeater is computed using Bayes’ theorem,

 where $p(\mathbf{x} \mid \rm R)$ and $p(\mathbf{x} \mid \rm N)$ denote the class likelihood estimated by fitting the GMM separately to the repeater and apparent non-repeater number density distribution (as shown with the contours in Figure~\ref{fig:figure3}), and $\pi_{\rm R}$ and $\pi_{\rm N}$ represent the corresponding prior probabilities, taken as the observed fractions of repeaters and non-repeaters,